The 41-year-old who became world champion in five fights

 "The gyms were shut for so long, I did think it was time to retire, but I missed it," she says.

-"They were showing a lot of female fights on TV, and I thought if I don't try it, I'll never know."
+"They were showing a lot of female fights on TV, and I thought 'if I don't try it, I'll never know'."

 Hughes joined the professional Newlands gym in Wickford - and the rest is boxing history still in the making.